zemendes1/ETL-Pipeline-Coffee-Data/README.md

    ```

 2. **Create a `.env` file:**
-   Create a `.env` file in the root directory of the project to store your AWS credentials:
+   Edit the `.env` file in the root directory of the project to store your AWS credentials:
    ```env
    AWS_ACCESS_KEY_ID=your_access_key
    AWS_SECRET_ACCESS_KEY=your_secret_key